ITU-BDSA23-GROUP21/Chirp/docs/report.md

 - Server: the webserver available at https://bdsagroup21chirprazor.azurewebsites.net/.
 - Databse: MSSQL database hosted in Azure.
 **Note That**
+- When the website is requested at endpoint: "/".
+The Razor page Public.cshtml is to be returned.
+Since the Public razor pages controller is inherit the Timeline controller, The OnGet() method from the Timeline controller is invoked.
+The prementioned method tries to fetch cheeps and followings.
-arrow 1.5 determines whether the user is authorized and hence, if the server should request the users followings.
+- Arrow 1.6 determines whether the user is authorized and hence, if the server should request the users followings.

 # Process